palladidrago/Sharpie/SharpieAbstract/README.md

 # Distant future
 * Web interface for yondi and yshay to upload homework.
 * Add support for both languages.

+# Done

+* Know if first time opening the app, with shared preferences.
 * Tell Itzhak Shemesh work has officially begun, and that We're a group of 3.